-(b) A public utility whose rates and service are regulated by the Public Utilities Commission of Nevada,

-→ but only if the charge for making the connection to the service is less than \$200.

-[5.]
-4. If the development and use of underground water from a well for an accessory building of a single-family dwelling qualifies as a domestic use or domestic purpose pursuant to an applicable local ordinance:
+- (b) A public utility whose rates and service are regulated by the Public Utilities Commission of Nevada, - ⇒ but only if the charge for making the connection to the service is less than \$200. - 4.
+If the development and use of underground water from a well for an accessory [building] dwelling unit of a single-family dwelling, as defined in an applicable local ordinance, qualifies as a domestic use or domestic purpose: [pursuant to an applicable local ordinance:]